 As a SaaS marketing agency, we have an edge over traditional marketing counterparts.
 Advertising via TV and radio is still very expensive and too often those messages fall on deaf ears.
 For example, the TV commercial from a pharmaceutical company discussing a drug that helps those with a rare form of rheumatoid arthritis will resonate with at most 0.6 percent of their U.S. viewing audience.

-Fortunately, in digital marketing (especially B2B), we have a plethora of tools available to give us the upper hand so that our message consistently hits our audience right between the eyes.
+Fortunately, in digital marketing for SaaS companies, we have a plethora of tools available to give us the upper hand so that our message consistently hits our audience right between the eyes.

 Never before in the history of marketing have marketers had such valuable insight on how to connect with shoppers who have shown an in interest in your product or service.
 Social networks like Facebook and LinkedIn now allow us to present our messages to specific companies, job titles, and industries.

 Need to know the company that your non-so-anonymous website visitor works for?
 There’s an app for that.

 Want to show ads to shoppers who spent time on your website?
 There’s a remarketing campaign for that.

 But let’s dive deeper to understand how you can help your clients really stand out from the crowd.